Bean-Github/PathCreator/README.md

 CAPSLOCK = move each individual vertex using transform gizmos

+SHIFT A = add new vertex
+SHIFT CLICK = delete vertex

 Some useful functions you can use is VertexPath's MoveConstantVelocity which takes in a velocity and will return a Vector3 of the next position in the path that the object must move toward.